Have You Injured a Disc?

 Unfortunately, in some cases of disc injury surgery may be the only option for treatment.
 The problem tissue will be removed by the surgery (a discectomy), which will remove the pressure on nearby tissue and nerves.
 With nearly half of a million discectomies performed each year, this procedure is fairly common and minimally invasive.

-If you're suffering from back pain that you believe is caused by a disc injury, call our chiropractic team today at one of our Altamonte Springs, Orange City, or Orlando locations.
-Our experienced chiropractic team at 22 Health is here to help.
+If you're suffering from back pain that you believe is caused by a disc injury, call our chiropractic team today at 22 Health to set up a consultation.
+The sooner you take control of your health the more options you will have for treatment.